πŸŽ›οΈTracking referrals in your app

 Sending event through the API

-If you are sending the connect wallet event from the backend, you will have to use the API following this pattern:
+If you are identifying the user from the backend, you will have to send the connect wallet event using the API, following this pattern:

 import requests